 Having the opportunity to spend time in many schools in the area of Kenya that we work in has made us very aware of the inadequate infrastructure.
 Especially the lack of latrines which poses a risk for disease.
 Repeatedly, head masters cite latrines as being one of the most pressing challenges at their schools.
 Most schools have only a few latrines for as many as 500 students and boys and girls must share.
 This poses health issues for the students.
 It also poses challenges for girls of menstrual age and may cause them to miss school.

 In 2011, one of our nurses Trish, took quilt squares and organized children at one of the poorest of schools to draw pictures on them.
 She returned with a fascinating array of drawings reflecting their view of the world.
 Trish then made the squares into a quilt which we raffled.
 With the proceeds we kicked off our public heath latrine project.
 To date we have latrines being built at two schools.
 Latrines may not sound like a big deal to us here in Canada with our indoor plumbing.
 If you have ever used a crumbling one in Kenya you would quickly understand why new ones generate so much excitement!

 Sexual Health Education is an essential component of our mission work.
 With each clinic, groups of women gather with a sexual health nurse to discuss STI prevention and healthy relationships.
 Sexual health education is also provided in the schools for middle school boys and girls.
-With each discussion, reusable sanitary pads which are made in Canada are distributed to the girls and male and female condoms are offered to men and women in groups at the clinic.
+With each discussion, reusable sanitary pads, which are made in Canada, are distributed to the girls.
+Also, male and female condoms are offered to men and women in groups at each clinic.